LLNL/zfp/docs/source/limitations.rst

 production readiness.
 However, the API and even the compression codec are still undergoing changes as new important features are added.

-Below is a list of known limitations and desirable features that may make it into future versions of |zfp|.
+Below is a list of known limitations of the current version of |zfp|.
+See the section on :ref:`directions` for a discussion of planned features that will address some of these limitations.

 - The current version of |zfp| allows for near lossless compression through suitable parameter choices, but no guarantees are made that bit-for-bit